 Occupier liability issues are addressed both by the Occupier's Liability Act as well as the common law, and especially those cases alleging negligent maintenance of premises.
 Additionally, the Occupier's Liability Act may have interplay with other statutes such as the Residential Tenancies Act, 2006, or vice versa.
 Furthermore, contract law issues involving 'waiver of liability' and the agreements established with independently contractors such as indemnity clauses, among others, may all be intertwined as issues within litigation that alleges injuries sustained due to the condition of, or activities upon, various types of premises.

 Can a Person Be Found Partly At-Fault For Their Own Injuries?
 Contributory Negligence Is a Simple Legal Principle That May Be Complicated to Apply to Actual...Learn More

 The legal question of whether an occupier of premises owes a duty of care to another occupier of the same premises may arise infrequently; however, the rarity...Learn More

-What Affects Does the Occupier Liability Law Changes Have Upon Injury Victims, Property Owners, Tenants, Contractors, Etc.?
-The Changes to Occupier...Learn More
+How Do the Occupier Liability Law Changes Affect Property Owners, Tenants, Contractors, Etc.?
+Changes to the Occupier Liability Law Impose a Mandate Upon...Learn More